Worldwide Photographic Journeys

 Deep in the spectacular Kaisut Desert of northern Kenya, the beautiful Rendile people have created villages through this region’s most outstanding natural features, the high granitic peaks of the Ndoto Mountains.
 We will travel into the mountain town of Ngurunit, located in the heart of many Rendile villages to meet and photograph these beautiful people.

-The name “Rendille” is a colonial misinterpretation of the word “Rertit” meaning ‘separated’ or ‘rejected’.
+The name “Rendile” is a colonial misinterpretation of the word “Rertit” meaning ‘separated’ or ‘rejected’.
 After descending from Cushitic family lines shared by Somalis, the Rendile split off to live in the deserts of Kenya, instead of joining their Somali relatives in finding better grazing grounds in Somalia.

 Today they principally occupy the regions of Lake Turkana, Ndoto and Marsabit in Kenya.